kokes/kb/README.md

 There's a walrus operator coming in Python 3.8.
 Do you not know?
 [Here's not only what it is](https://www.youtube.com/watch?v=6uAvHOKofws&feature=share), but also a reminder that we should be nice to other people on the internet, and what's changing in terms of Python governance.

-It's not all just about velocity, features and such, it's also about good design.
-[Here's a Google talk](https://www.youtube.com/watch?v=bmSAYlu0NcY&feature=share) by John Ousterhout about that very topic.
-He also [has a new book about that](https://twitter.com/johnousterhout/status/989260683836506112?lang=en), it's on my todo list.

 kafka definitive guide